- Travel and Places

 Great fresh baguettes are served.
 My favourite one is a 'Pepito', which is pork loin with cheese and onion.

-Belen and Juanpe will provide honest answers on any questions you may have about Soller.
+Belen and Juanpe will provide honest answers to any questions you may have about Soller.

 Owned by Pep and Maria it is popular with the younger generation.
 A pool table and table football can be found in the backroom.